danielbrendel/CasualDeskGame/README.md

   give it the same file name as the directory is named.
 * Create a preview image (size: 195x90) and a cursor image and place them somewhere in the directory
-* Edit the tool script file according the provided instructions inside the script file
+* Edit the tool script file according to the provided instructions inside the script file
+* Refer to the file scripting_doc.md to read the scripting documentation
 * When debugging, use the ingame console to view output

 ## Changelog: